sozi-projects/Sozi-website/content/pages/pt_br/tutorial-layers.md

 ![Zoom na camada Captions](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-10.png)

 No campo *Exposição do elemento Id* deve estar escrito "rect-text-morning".
-Press the *Fit to element*, *Hide element* and *Clip* buttons.
+Pressione os botões *Ajuste tamanho ao elemento*, *Ocultar elemento* e *Cortar*.

-Apply the same process to the frames "Noon", "Evening" and "Night".
+Repita os mesmos procedimentos aos quadros "Noon", "Evening" e "Night".
-The preview area for each frame should look like this:
+A área de visualização de cada quadro deve ser vista assim:

 ![Adjusted frame 1 in Captions layer](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-11.png)
 ![Adjusted frame 2 in Captions layer](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-12.png)
 ![Adjusted frame 3 in Captions layer](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-13.png)
 ![Adjusted frame 4 in Captions layer](|filename|/images/tutorial-layers/sozi-layers-tutorial-screenshot-14.png)

-Add an animated layer (Sky)
+Adicionar uma camada animada (Sky)
 --------------------------------

-At this stage, all the graphics that do not belong to the *Landscape* or *Captions* layers are represented by the *Default* row of the timeline.
+A essa altura do campeonato, todos os desenhos que não pertencem às camadas *Landscape* ou *Captions* estão representadas are represented by the *Default* row of the timeline.
 Generally, *Default* is not really a layer: it groups all layers that have not been added to the timeline and all the elements that do not belong to a layer (you should take care to avoid this, but it can happen).
 If you add a new layer to the SVG document in Inkscape, it will fall automatically into